CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * Right-click and clcik _Add Html_, and put the name of what you want to add in your component.
 > * Please remember it, if you don't intput the name, it will be not added.
 Just like at the Components tab.

 ### Reactstrap
 ![ReactStrap](./asset/img/reactStrap.gif)

 > * You can use ReactStrap Library in **_ServiceDesigner_**.
 > * Input the name of one of ReactStrap's components, and set property if you want.
-> * You don't have to import components that you are using anymore!
+> * You don't have to import each components that you are using anymore!

 - [Reactstrap](https://reactstrap.github.io/) : React Bootstrap 4 components

 ### React Icons
 ![ReactIcons](./asset/img/reactIcons.gif)

-> * You can also use ReactIcons Library.
+> There are **eight** type icons that you can use through React Icons Library.
+> : _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
+> Set element's name as the name of icon what you want to use.
-> * Set size, color and other properties as you want.
+> Then set size, color and other properties as you want to at the Property tab if you want.

 - [React Icons](http://react-icons.github.io/react-icons/)